mynlp/niivtb/README.md

 *Note:* If your raw texts are not identical to our texts, the invalid files will be listed in *"invalidFiles.txt"*.
 This means that the treebank was not created for those files.
 Please refer to the files in the directory *"NIIVTB-1-ID"* or *"NIIVTB-2-ID"* for modifying your texts.
 Your texts must have the same name and number of sentences (rows) as the ID files.
 Number in each row in the ID files indicates number of syllables per sentence that the raw texts must follow.

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic]( https://creativecommons.org/licenses/by-nc-sa/2.0/).
+This work is licensed under a [Attribution-NonCommercial-ShareAlike 4.0 International License]( https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### Tags